 This page contains links to those forms most commonly used in the financial aid process, as well as forms pertinent to student employment.
 Please note, however, that not all of these forms are required of every financial aid applicant.
-All financial aid applicants - whether prospective students or current students - must complete the FAFSA and the appropriate Beloit College Financial Aid Application below.
+All students interested in need-based financial aid must complete the FAFSA.
 If our office needs additional information to complete the financial aid analysis, we will inform the student, either by mail or email, and we will direct the student to the appropriate form, which may be downloaded here.

 Forms Related to Financial Aid Applications:

-Off campus study budget worksheet - If you intend to study off campus for either semester (or both) during the 2013-14 academic year, please complete and return this worksheet to the financial aid office electronically (firstname.lastname@example.org).
+Off campus study budget worksheet - If you intend to study off campus for either semester (or both) during the 2016-17 academic year, please complete and return this worksheet to the financial aid office electronically (email@example.com).
+Here is an example of a completed worksheet in PDF format.

-Special Circumstances Consideration Form - Beloit College uses the FAFSA and the Beloit College Financial Aid Application to determine aid eligibility in a consistent way between all families; however, occasionally special circumstances exist that are not represented by the FAFSA or on the Beloit form, and additional explanation is necessary.
+Request for Appeal/Special Circumstances Consideration Form (2017-18) - Beloit College uses the information from the FAFSA to determine need-based aid eligibility in a consistent way between all families; however, occasionally special circumstances exist that are not represented by the FAFSA and additional explanation is necessary.
 The financial aid revision process exists so that Beloit College can continue to be an affordable choice for your family if your circumstances change suddenly, or if new information becomes available that impacts your financial aid eligibility.
 Please complete and submit this form if you would like the Financial Aid Office to re-evaluate your aid based on new information.

 Forms Related to Student Employment on Campus:

-Beloit College Student Employment Handbook (2014-15) - This is a guide for students who will work on campus during the school year.
-In addition to summarizing the policies and procedures that govern campus employment, the guide details the payroll dates and touches on a number of other topics pertinent to student employment.
+Beloit College Student Employment Guide - This is a site for students who will work on campus during the school year.
+In addition to summarizing the policies and procedures that govern campus employment, it links to payroll dates and touches on a number of other topics pertinent to student employment.

 Student Wage Scale - This form details the hourly wages paid for a variety of on-campus jobs.